Water Problems & Emergencies

 A larger bill than normal can be a warning sign that you have a leak.
 To check for a leak, read your water meter while water is not being used on the premises.
 If the dial on the meter is spinning, this indicates a leak – please call a plumber to come and check for you.

-If you are not experiencing a leak, give us a call on 0345 357 2424 and a member of our team will be able to help.
+Not experiencing a leak?
+Give us a call on 0345 357 2424 and a member of our team will be able to help.
 A larger bill than normal could also be due to an increase in employees of the installation of new equipment.
 Feel free to contact us at any time if you have a question or query about your bill.

 How can I pay my bill?